vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 ## How secure is my data?
 {: faq}

-All block storage volumes are encrypted at rest by IBM-managed encryption or using your own encryption keys.
+All block storage volumes are encrypted at rest with IBM-managed encryption or using your own encryption keys.
 IBM-managed keys are generated and securely stored in a block storage vault backed by Consul, and then maintained by the system.
 Customer-managed keys are safely managed using the IBM Key Protect service.

 ## What should I do about data backups for disaster recovery?
 {: faq}

 Block Storage for VPC secures your data across redundant fault zones in your region.
 We also encourage you to independently backup your data.
-You might also consider using [{{site.data.keyword.blockstoragefull}}](/docs/infrastructure/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.
+You might also consider using [{{site.data.keyword.blockstoragefull}}](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.

 ## How many volumes can I provision?
 {: faq}

-You can provision up to 1,000 block storage volumes per region.
+You can provision up to 1,000 block storage volumes per account in a region.

 ## What strategy should I use to manage my volumes?
 {: faq}